-Debt The debt balance did not change during 2011 and decreased \$2 million in 2010.
-On January 11, 2012, we issued \$500 million of 5.20% Senior Notes due 2042, utilizing the registration statement filed with the Securities and Exchange Commission on May 8, 2009.
-The proceeds of this issuance will be used for general corporate purposes, including the repayment of \$350 million of 6.125% Senior Notes maturing on February 15, 2012.
-The next debt maturity is on June 15, 2013 when \$250 million of 7.50% Debentures are due.
+On January 10, 2013, we issued \$500 million of 5.10% Fixed-to-Floating Rate Subordinated Debentures due 2053, utilizing the registration statement filed with the Securities and Exchange Commission on April 30, 2012.
+The proceeds of this issuance will be used for general corporate purposes, including the repurchase of our common stock through open market purchases from time to time or through an accelerated repurchase program.
+The next debt maturity is on June 15, 2013 when \$250 million of 7.50% Debentures are due, which is expected to be refinanced or repaid from available capital.
 For further information on outstanding debt, see Note 12 of the consolidated financial statements.
-As of December 31, 2011 and 2010, there were no outstanding commercial paper borrowings.
+As of December 31, 2012 and 2011, there were no outstanding commercial paper borrowings.

-Share repurchases In September 2011, we completed our \$1.00 billion share repurchase program that we commenced in November 2010.
-In November 2011, we commenced a \$1.00 billion share repurchase program that is expected to be completed by March 31, 2013.
-As of December 31, 2011, this program had \$894 million remaining.
+Share repurchases In November 2012, we completed our \$1.00 billion share repurchase program that commenced in November 2011.
+In December 2012, we commenced a new \$1.00 billion share repurchase program that is expected to be completed by December 31, 2013, and as of December 31, 2012, had \$984 million remaining.
+This program is expected to be funded by issuing a like amount of subordinated debentures (half of which were issued in January 2013).
+In February 2013, an additional \$1 billion share repurchase program was authorized and is expected to be completed by March 31, 2014.
+Our repurchase programs may utilize an accelerated repurchase program.
+During 2012, we repurchased 26.7 million common shares for \$910 million.

-Since 1995, we have acquired 496 million shares of our common stock at a cost of \$20.20 billion, primarily as part of various stock repurchase programs.
-We have reissued 99 million shares since 1995, primarily associated with our equity incentive plans, the 1999 acquisition of American Heritage Life Investment Corporation and the 2001 redemption of certain mandatorily redeemable preferred securities.
-Since 1995, total shares outstanding has decreased by 395 million shares or 44.1%, primarily due to our repurchase programs.
+Since 1995, we have acquired 523 million shares of our common stock at a cost of \$21.13 billion, primarily as part of various stock repurchase programs.
+We have reissued 104 million shares since 1995, primarily associated with our equity incentive plans, the 1999 acquisition of American Heritage Life Investment Corporation and the 2001 redemption of certain mandatorily redeemable preferred securities.
+Since 1995, total shares outstanding has decreased by 417 million shares or 46.5%, primarily due to our repurchase programs.